er1z/fakemock/README.md

 Populating multiple objects
 -

-Developers are lazy so am I — you have to take care of thing you really need to.
+Developers are lazy so am I — you have to take care of things you really need to.
 So let's populate a few objects:
 ```php

 $fakemock = new FakeMock();